JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 * The chosen resistors and OP07 op amp have been found on Digikey and are listed as RoHS compliant.

 4) Interface must run off of power systems 5 volts
 * As shown in the schematic, the only  two circuits in the interface that need power are the op amp the three resistor circuit which are both supplied 5 V from the power system.
+The op amp power consumption with a 5 volt power supply is about 50 mW.
+The current this correlates to with a 5 volt supply is about 8mA.
+Perfoming nodal analysis on the negative voltage to 0 V to 5 V converter comes out to about 1 mA.
+The other 2 circuits do not draw any power and therfore the max current consumption of the interface is about 9 mA.

 ## BOM